-During the years ended December 31, 2018 and 2017, the FRBNY entered into reverse repurchase agreements as part of its monetary policy activities.
+During the years ended December 31, 2019 and 2018, the FRBNY entered into repurchase agreements and reverse repurchase agreements as part of its monetary policy activities.
 These operations have been undertaken as necessary to maintain the federal funds rate in a target range.
 In addition, reverse repurchase agreements are entered into as part of a service offering to foreign official and international account holders.

-Financial information related to reverse repurchase agreements allocated to the Bank and held in the SOMA for the years ended December 31, 2018 and 2017 was as follows (in millions):
+Financial information related to repurchase agreements allocated to the Bank and held in the SOMA for the years ended December 31, 2019 and 2018 was as follows (in millions):